JD-Lora1/clinic-lab-flow-and-database/README.md

 <br>
 ### Note:
 Methods which involves git commands, execute those commands over PowerShell (which is available to Windows, Mac an Linux)<br>
-If you want to use them, be sure you have installed Powershell
+If you want to use them, be sure you have installed Powershell.